Chasmiccoder/Algos-for-Amigos/README.md

+# All the Algorithms you'll ever need xD
-# Algorithms used in Computer Science, Physics and Mathematics
+### Algorithms used in Computer Science, Physics and Mathematics

 This repository contains all the algorithms we have encountered in the fields of Computer Science, Mathematics and Physics!